Health issues that may affect older dogs and cats include:

 - Increased water consumption and urination

 - Deteriorating vision, hearing, or sense of smell

 - Increased size of the abdomen

-The Grey Muzzle, a non-profit organization devoted to senior dogs, provides a great brochure on caring for your senior dog.
+The Grey Muzzle, a non-profit organization devoted to senior dogs, is a great resource that focuses on caring for senior dogs.